 Summer Grants for Research and Internships in Europe & Eurasia

-The Weiser Center for Europe and Eurasia (WCEE) is pleased to make available grants for summer research projects or internships for current undergraduate and graduate students at the University of Michigan, Ann Arbor.
+The Weiser Center for Europe and Eurasia (WCEE) is pleased to make available grants for in-person and virtual summer research projects or internships for current undergraduate and graduate students at the University of Michigan, Ann Arbor.
 Funding is intended to be used within Europe/Eurasia or at international institutions from that area in the U.S. Please contact WCEE for questions regarding projects outside the region.

 Eligibility: Applicants must be enrolled in full-time undergraduate, graduate, or professional degree programs at the University of Michigan, Ann Arbor.
-Eligible students must return to campus for at least one term prior to graduation.
-Applicants for research grants may be at preliminary or more advanced stages of their research, and the research project must be at least one month in length.
+Eligible students must return to campus for at least one term prior to graduation.* Applicants for research grants may be at preliminary or more advanced stages of their research, and the research project must be at least one month in length.
 Applicants for internships should be prepared to identify the venue for their internship in a governmental agency, business, or non-governmental institution in the region, and the internship must constitute at least a 30-hour-per-week (in-person) or 10- to 15-hour-per-week (virtual) time commitment for a minimum of six weeks.
-Applicants for study (only supported for undergraduates through Albania Fellowships and Kabcenell New Europe Grants) must be registered for an approved study abroad program during the spring and/or summer terms.
+All travel must follow current guidelines, which are detailed in the International Institute Travel Policy.

 - Statement of purpose (1-3 pages) including proposed time period, institutional affiliation, your reasons for pursuing the project, and how this experience will contribute to your career goals